 Home to the only C-130 training base for the U.S. Department of Defense, Jacksonville is an important part of the nation’s military force, but the city of about 29,000 possesses a family-friendly atmosphere that attracts people from everywhere.

-Less than 30 minutes from downtown Little Rock, across the Arkansas River, Jacksonville offers affordable housing (the median list price for a home is $123,900) and a tight-knit community environment.
+Less than 30 minutes from downtown Little Rock, across the Arkansas River, Jacksonville offers affordable housing (according to Zillow, the median list price for a home is $130,000) and a tight-knit community environment.

 A Bit of History

 Jacksonville — and some of the land the Little Rock Air Force Base now sits on — was home to the Arkansas Ordnance Plant during World War II.
 The plant was among the first of its kind in the nation, and was heavily relied upon by the U.S. for its development of fuses and detonators for the war effort.
 There were 12 production lines operating around the clock.
 At the peak of production in November 1942, more than 14,000 workers were employed there – most of whom were women.
 By the end of the war, the plant had provided over a billion devices.